cmgoffena13/file-loader/README.md

 9. **Iterative Row Processing**: Rows in the file are processed iteratively using generators for memory efficiency - handles large files without loading everything into memory

 10. **Record Validation**: Each record from the file is validated against the Pydantic model schema.
-Records that fail validation are logged but **do not** get inserted into the staging table.
-A `validation_error_threshold` can be configured per source - if the error rate (validation_errors / records_processed) exceeds the threshold, processing stops and the file is marked as failed.
-Default validation_error_threshold is zero.
+Records that fail validation **do not** get inserted into the staging table.

 11. **Staging Table Creation**: A unique staging table (`stage_{filename}`) is automatically created for this file, enabling parallel processing of multiple files targeting the same destination table